 2018 Prevacid Lawsuit News: Prevacid and other similar heartburn medications are facing more than 4,200 lawsuits after consumers faced various severe kidney injuries, including chronic kidney disease.
+The first of the bellwether trials is set to convene on September 21, 2020.
 If you or a loved one have taken Prevacid and experienced such side effects, talk to an attorney today.

 Has Prevacid caused severe side effects?Talk to a lawyer about your legal options

 Prevacid is a popular proton pump inhibitor, sometimes referred to as PPIs, manufactured by Takeda Pharmaceuticals.
 The drug was created with active ingredient lansoprazole, which is used to treat various conditions caused by too much acid in the stomach.
 The product is in the form of a slow-release capsule or tablet taken once daily over the course of two weeks.
 The course of treatment can be repeated every four months, depending on the health condition.

 - Gastroesophageal reflux disease (GERD)

 - Erosive esophagitis

 - Ulcers in the lining of the stomach or intestine